desecho/blog/content/posts/macos-tips.md

 Do not format your drive as a case-sensitive partition.
 You won't be able to run applications like Steam or Photoshop.

 ## macOS Configuration
-Contacts → File → New Smart Group → Card / is not member of / any group.
+Contacts → File → New Smart Group → Card/is not member of/any group.

 ## Remove duplicates in "open with"
 ```bash
 /System/Library/Frameworks/CoreServices.framework/Frameworks/LaunchServices.framework/Support/lsregister -kill -r -domain local -domain system -domain user
 ```

-## View sleep / wake log
+## View sleep/wake log

 ```bash
 pmset -g log|grep -e " Sleep  " -e " Wake  "